omar-khamis-dev/Sentiment_Analysis_DeepLearning/README.md

 ## Overview
 This project is an **enhanced version** of the original Sentiment Analysis notebook.
 It classifies text data (tweets, reviews, or short sentences) into **positive, negative, or neutral** sentiments using **Deep Learning** (LSTM / BiLSTM) and **Transformer models** (DistilBERT).
-The goal is to provide a **scalable, modern NLP solution** that demonstrates the difference between classical deep learning and pretrained transformer architectures.
+The goal is to provide a **scalable, modern NLP solution** demonstrating the differences between classical deep learning and pretrained transformer architectures.

 ---